 The transaction is being accounted for under the acquisition method of accounting.
 All of the assets acquired and liabilities assumed in the transaction are recognized at their acquisition-date fair values, while transaction costs and restructuring costs associated with the transaction are expensed as incurred.
 The transaction and restructuring costs did not have and are not expected to have a material impact on the Company's consolidated results of operations or cash flows.
-The Company plans to launch a line of embroidered products to customers in the first half of fiscal 2011, and expects no revenue from embroidered products before that time.
-Pro forma results of operations for the three and six months ended December 31, 2009 and 2008 assuming the acquisition of Soft Sight had taken place at the beginning of each period would not differ significantly from the Company's actual reported results.
+The Company plans to launch a line of embroidered products to customers in fiscal 2011, and expects no revenue from embroidered products before that time.
+Pro forma results of operations for the three and nine months ended March 31, 2010 and 2009 assuming the acquisition of Soft Sight had taken place at the beginning of each period would not differ significantly from the Company's actual reported results.